dominickudiabor/challenge/README.md

 ## Description

-The data is fetched using useEffect Hook , formatted and saved in the local state.
+I have not previously worked with data conversions which are not native to Javascript, so I decided to attempt the second option.
+The data is fetched using useEffect Hook over an HTTPS connection.
+To avoid a CORS errors I used a proxy.
+Once the data is fetched I formated is as an object with descriptive properties as given in the documentation.
+The object is then saved in local state.
 The data is displayed in a table with search functionality and pagination.

 ## Important Files